PublicDataWorks/pdm-docs/docs/technical-context/faq.md

 The reason that you need to edit this file is so that your computer knows what address to go to when the migrations use db or redis.

+Q. I'm getting this error when trying to re-build the docker containers: `ERROR: Service '[...]' failed to build: [...] : no space left on device`.

+A. Run Docker Prune using the command `docker system prune -a`.

+Q. How do I clear HTTPS redirect caching in Chrome?

+A. When Chrome detects an HTTP to HTTPS redirect, Chrome will no longer go to the backend without doing the redirect from within the browser.
+When you need to test the HTTPS redirect in our app that are working correctly, you would need to clear this cache so that the client side application can be instructed by the server side to redirect.

+-   Go to `chrome://net-internals`.
+-   Navigate to the Domain Security Policy, which will be located at the bottom of the left-hand side navbar.
+-   Scroll to the bottom of the page.
+In the "Delete domain security policies" section, type in the domain of the cache you wish to delete.
+-   Press Delete.

+*Note: To check that you have deleted the domain cache properly, you can scroll to the top to the Query HSTS/PKP Domain section.
+Type in the domain again, and press Query.
+You have deleted the domain cache properly, if the result from the query is Not found.*

 ## Auth0